SalonenTeemu/e2ee-real-time-chat-app/README.md

 - **Software Composition Analysis (SCA)** with OWASP Dependency-Check
 - **File System And Container Scanning** with Trivy
 - **Dynamic Application Security Testing (DAST)** using OWASP ZAP
-- Generates security reports (e.g., SBOMs, scan results) and archives them for review.
-The generated reports can also be found in the docs folder of the project.
-- Generates and archives security reports for review, which can be found in the project's `docs/security-reports` folder.
+- Generate and archive security reports for review.
+The generated reports can be found in the project's `docs/security-reports` folder.

 Refer to the `Jenkinsfile` for detailed pipeline steps and configuration.

 ## Code Quality

-Lint:
+To check code quality, run linting in the project root with:

 ```sh
 npm run lint
 ```

-Format:
+Automatically format the code with:

 ```sh
 npm run format